 This Journal has general comments about stress.
 Some of the Reference Reading material at the end offers extended commentary and considerations.

-Not all stress is bad (distress).
-Much of the stress in our lives is good (eustress) because it helps develop resilience and adaptability and trust that we can go forward in the face of it.
+Not all stress is bad stress (distress).
+Much of the stress in our lives is good stress (eustress) because it helps develop resilience and adaptability and trust that we can go forward in the face of it.
 One of the most important considerations about stress is the notion of “perceived stress.”
 Each one of us will probably perceive the same stressors in entirely different ways.

 In response to stress, the hormone corticotrophin-releasing factor (CRF) is released from the hypothalamus.
 A primary function of CRF is to act on the anterior pituitary to stimulate the release of adrenocorticotropic hormone (ACTH), which in turn stimulates the synthesis of cortisol, glucocorticoids, mineralocorticoids, and DHEA in the adrenal gland.